State and Local Policy Database

 Overview

 The State of Indiana has established mandatory building energy codes for commercial and residential construction.
-The Indiana Energy Conservation Code, updated in 2011, references the 2009 IRC and 2009 IECC for residential construction.
+The Indiana Energy Conservation Code references the 2018 IECC for residential construction.
 The commercial construction codes are as stringent as the ASHRAE 90.1-2007 standard.
-Indianapolis has not yet begun advocating the state for increased stringency in commercial building energy codes.
 To learn more about the building energy codes for Indiana, please visit the State Policy Database.

 Commercial